AirbnbForParking/ParkHere/README.md

     npm install
     bower install
     ```
+    Note on working with Postgres:

-For working with PostgreSQL locally, get the postgres working on th local machine, to do that go to http://www.postgresql.org/download/, you will also need to install pg modules in NodeJs, you can do this by addding pg to the package.json, and running npm install pg --save.
+    For working with PostgreSQL locally, get the postgres working on th local machine, to do that go to http://www.postgresql.org/download/, once downloaded, the postgres server need to be running to connect the database to the app.
+Also pg modules in Node need to be installled, you can do this by addding pg to the package.json, and running npm install pg --save.

   # Open Issues

   https://github.com/AirbnbForParking/AirbnbForParking/issues